 Otherwise, your credit score and report will help you determine which type of credit you qualify for.

 You can use DirectAxis or Clearscore to know the likelihood of getting different types of credit other than making an inquiry.

-In South Africa credit score ranges between 300 – 850.
-A good Credit Score is any score above 619.
-With a credit score beyond 619 you should be in a position to get favorable interest rates and get access to credit without much hustle.
+In South Africa, credit scores range from 300 to 850.
+A good credit score is any score above 619.
+With a credit score of at least 619, you should be in a position to get favourable interest rates and get access to credit without much hustle.

 800+ – Excellent Score